TIMELINE-Takata air bag recalls

 June 11 - Toyota expands recall to 2.27 million vehicles globally; adding 650,000 previously not recalled in Japan, and 1.62 million overseas for a second time.

-U.S. National Highway Traffic Safety Administration (NHTSA) opens probe that goes beyond previously identified glitches.
-NHTSA is examining whether driving in high humidity regions contributes to the risk of Takata air bag explosions.
+U.S. National Highway Traffic Safety Administration (NHTSA) opens probe into whether driving in high humidity regions contributes to the risk of Takata air bag explosions.

 Takata says inflators in the recall also supplied to Honda, Toyota, BMW, Chrysler, Ford, Mazda and Nissan.